-On 18 May 2019, the Company, Guangdong Yuehai Water, 江蘇中和永泰建設工程有限公司 (Jiangsu Chunghe Yongtai Construction Engineering Co., Ltd. ("Jiangsu Chunghe Yongtai"), an independent third party, and China First Metallurgical Group Co.Ltd. ("CFMG"), an independent third party, successfully bid for the Yangtze River water diversion project in Xinghua, Jiangsu, the PRC (the "Xinghua Project"), which is owned as to 46% and 14.5% by the Company and Guangdong Yuehai Water, respectively.
-After taking into account the proportionate registered capital contribution from Guangdong Yuehai Water, Jiangsu Chunghe Yongtai and CFMG, the maximum amount (including registered capital and project financing and/or joint guarantees) for which the Company is responsible in respect of Xinghua Project is approximately RMB1,891 million (equivalent to approximately HK\$2,087 million).

-(b) On 8 June 2016, the Company entered into a cooperation agreement with 東莞市謝崗鎮人民政府 in respect of the Yinping PPP Project for the development of certain public roads which are not toll roads (the "Project Roads") in Yinping Innovation Zone in Dongguan, Guangdong, the PRC.
+- (i) Included in the balance was HK\$6,267,666,000 (2023: HK\$7,557,725,000) which represented commitments in respect of properties under development from GD Land. - (ii) Included in the balance was HK\$10,691,000 (2023: HK\$10,925,000) which represented the capital commitments in respect of capital contribution payable to an unlisted equity investment from GD Land. - (iii) On 18 May 2019, the Company, Guangdong Yuehai Water, 江蘇中和永泰建設工程有限公司 (Jiangsu Chunghe Yongtai Construction Engineering Co., Ltd. ♠) ("Jiangsu Chunghe Yongtai"), an independent third party, and China First Metallurgical Group Co., Ltd. ("CFMG"), an independent third party, successfully bid for the Yangtze River water diversion project in Xinghua, Jiangsu, the PRC (the "Xinghua Project"), which is owned as to 46% and 14.5% by the Company and Guangdong Yuehai Water, respectively.
+After taking into account the proportionate registered capital contribution from Guangdong Yuehai Water, Jiangsu Chunghe Yongtai and CFMG, the maximum amount (including registered capital and project financing and/or joint guarantees) for which the Company is responsible in respect of Xinghua Project is approximately RMB1,891 million (equivalent to approximately HK\$2,042 million). - (b) On 8 June 2016, the Company entered into a cooperation agreement with 東莞市謝崗鎮人民政府 in respect of the Yinping PPP Project for the development of certain public roads which are not toll roads (the "Project Roads") in Yinping Innovation Zone in Dongguan, Guangdong, the PRC.

-The Group shall be responsible for, inter alia, the provision of funding for the development of the Project Roads with the development costs not exceeding RMB4.754 billion (equivalent to approximately HK\$5.246 billion), and project management and maintenance of the Project Roads.
-At the end of the reporting period, the cumulative development costs in relation to the Yinping PPP Project amounted to RMB1,987,174,000 (equivalent to approximately HK\$2,192,847,000) (2022: RMB1,880,560,000 (equivalent to approximately HK\$2,105,287,000)).
+The Group shall be responsible for, inter alia, the provision of funding for the development of the Project Roads with the development costs not exceeding RMB4.754 billion (equivalent to approximately HK\$5.134 billion), and project management and maintenance of the Project Roads.
+At the end of the reporting period, the cumulative development costs in relation to the Yinping PPP Project amounted to RMB2,077,131,000 (equivalent to approximately HK\$2,243,094,000) (2023: RMB1,987,174,000 (equivalent to approximately HK\$2,192,847,000)).

-Further details of the Yinping PPP Project are set out in the Company's announcement dated 8 June 2016.
+Further details of the Yinping PPP Project are set out in the Company's announcements dated 8 June 2016 and 31 May 2023.